 In recent years, the Commission has placed greater emphasis on developing a full record regarding these public-interest considerations.
 In investigations where the Commission believes that the public interest is likely to be implicated, it delegates public interest to the ALJ in the notice of institution for discovery, the taking of evidence, and issuance of a recommendation on the issue.
+Pursuant to its Rules, the Commission invites comments on whether public-interest issues are implicated and whether public interest should be delegated to the ALJ in a notice issued in the Federal Register shortly after a new complaint is filed.
 However, even if the Commission does not delegate the public interest, the Commission will make that analysis when considering any remedy after the issuance of an Initial Determination by the ALJ.